 The Use of Power to Train Efficiently

-In assessing how much work was completed, or how difficult a cycling session or ride actually is for an individual cyclist, can only be accurately and truthly provided by the measurement and recording of power output of the rider on the bike.
-Power is the most accurate currency to administer training load and to measure the physiological and training effect of an interval workout or ride, and to track the changes in fitness over time.
+In assessing how much work was completed, or how difficult a cycling training session or ride actually is, can only be accurately and truthly provided by the measurement and recording of power output of the rider on the bike.
+Power is the most accurate currency to administer training load and to measure the physiological and training effect of an interval workout, ride or race, and to track the changes in fitness over time.

 The success of power based training depends upon carefully controlled dosing and application of training load.
-Then by tracking the progress and change in the athletes performance and fitness over time, so as to know when fitness is peaking and when perhaps training dose should be changed.
-Thereby training will get the most out of limited or rationed training time.
+In the Power Lab @ Livermore Cyclery we are tracking the progress and change in the athletes performance and fitness over time, to know when fitness is peaking and when perhaps training dose should be changed, thereby allowing training to get the most out of limited or rationed training time.
 A reality for most of us.
 This will help prevent over-training or too much fatigue going into an event, race or subsequent training period.

 I am a recreational rider.
 Would I benefit from power training?

 The benefit of training with power impacts all levels of cycling, as power based performance mesasurement is a direct unbiased measure of the effort and the resulting work that a cyclist produces, whether a beginner or an experienced endurance cyclist or racer.
 All cyclists will benefit from the specific training that will exploit power based training zones.